WayScience/NF1_3D_organoid_profiling_pipeline/README.md

 ### CHAMMI-75 pipeline

 CHAMMI-75 is a 2D ViT-based model that extracts **384-dimensional embeddings** from the CLS token of the encoder.
-It is applied exclusively to **nucleocentric volumes** — but unlike SAMMed3D, it operates on **2D maximum-intensity projections** of those volumes rather than the full 3D crop.
+It is applied exclusively to **nucleocentric volumes** — but unlike SAMMed3D, it operates on **2D maximum-intensity projections** of those volume crops rather than the full 3D crop.
 This collapses the z-axis and captures a 2D summary of the nuclear microenvironment per channel.

 CHAMMI-75 features are pre-computed per nucleus in Stage 3 and do not require compartment merging or QC.